graphile/graphile.github.io/src/pages/postgraphile/production.md

 #### [EXPERIMENTAL] GraphQL cost limit

 The most powerful way of preventing DOS is to limit the cost of GraphQL queries that may be executed against your GraphQL server.
-The Pro Plugin contains a very early implementation of this technique, but the costs are not very accurate yet.
+The Pro Plugin contains a early implementation of this technique with heuristically estimated costs.
 You may enable a cost limit with `--graphql-cost-limit [int]` [PRO] and the calculated cost of any GraphQL queries will be made available on `meta` field in the GraphQL payload.

 If your GraphQL query is seen to be too expensive, here's some techniques to bring the calculated cost down:

-* If you've not specified a limit (`first`/`last`) on a connection, we assume it will return 1000 results.
-If you're expecting fewer than this, specify the maximum you'd ever expect to receive.
+- If you've not specified a limit (`first`/`last`) on a connection, we assume it will return 1000 results.
+You should always specify a limit.
-* Cost is based on number of expected results (without looking at the database!) so lower your limits on connections.
+- Cost is based on number of expected results (without looking at the database!) so lowering your limits on connections will also lower the costs.
-* Connections multiply the cost of their children by the number of results they're expected to return, so lower the limits on connections.
+- Connections multiply the cost of their children by the number of results they're expected to return, so lower the limits on parent connections.
-* Nested fields multiply costs; so pulling a connection inside a connection inside a connection is going to be expensive - to address this, try placing lower `first`/`last` values on the connections or avoiding fetching nested data until you need to display it (split into multiple requests / only request the data you need).
+- Nested fields multiply costs; so pulling a connection inside a connection inside a connection is going to be expensive - to address this, try placing lower `first`/`last` values on the connections or avoiding fetching nested data until you need to display it (split into multiple requests / only request the data you need for the current view).
-* Subscriptions are automatically seen as 10x as expensive as queries - try and minimise the amount of data your subscription requests.
+- Subscriptions are automatically seen as 10x as expensive as queries - try and minimise the amount of data your subscription requests.
-* Procedure connections are treated as more expensive than table connections.
+- Procedure connections are treated as more expensive than table connections.
-* `totalCount` on a table has a fair cost
+- `totalCount` on a table has a high cost
-* `totalCount` on a procedure has a higher cost
+- `totalCount` on a procedure has a higher cost
-* Using `pageInfo` adds significant cost to connections
+- Using `pageInfo` adds significant cost to connections
-* Computed columns are seen as fairly expensive - in future we may factor in PostgreSQL's `COST` parameter when figuring this out.
+- Computed columns are seen as fairly expensive - in future we may factor in PostgreSQL's `COST` parameter when figuring this out.

-Keep in mind this is a **very early** implementation of cost analysis, there's much improvement to be made.
-Feel free to reach out with any bad costs/queries so we can improve it.
+Keep in mind cost analysis is hard and the real cost of a query varies wildly based on what your database has been dealing with recently, what indexes are available, and many more factors.
+Our cost estimation is based on analysis of a large test suite, but feel free to reach out with any bad costs/queries so we can improve this feature.